(Intermediate Algebra 115 or Survey of Math 123)

 Associate of Science - Physical Therapist Assistant

 The Physical Therapist Assistant (PTA) is a skilled healthcare provider who, under the supervision of a physical therapist, provides treatment to improve mobility, relieve pain, and maximize functional capacity.
 California Baptist University is currently developing a program* to offer the AS in PTA.
 CBU’s Physical Therapist Assistant program is designed to graduate service-minded physical therapist assistants who have the essential knowledge, technical skills, and professional conduct to become contributing members of the physical therapy profession and the community with a sense of purpose and compassion for others.
-This program is scheduled for a spring 2018 start.
+If approved, this program will begin in Fall of 2018.

 *This program is pending CAPTE accreditation.
 See accreditation information below for more details.